sholladay/pogo/README.md

 ### Router

-A router is used to store routes, which match an incoming request to a handler function that generates a response.
-A router can be given to `server.route()` to expose the routes over HTTP.
-Routers can also be combined with `router.add()`.
+A router is used to store and lookup routes.
+The server has a built-in router at [`server.router`](#serverrouter), which it uses to match an incoming request to a route handler function that generates a response.
+You can use the server's router directly or you can create a custom router with `pogo.router()`.

+To copy routes from one router to another, see [`router.add()`](#routeraddroute).
+You can pass a custom router to `server.route()` or `server.router.add()` to copy its routes into the server's built-in router, thus making those routes available to incoming requests.

-Note that you don't necessarily need to create a router yourself.
-The server has a default router that you can add routes to using `server.router` or `server.route()`.
-You only need to create your own router if you prefer the chaining syntax for defining routes and you want to export the routes from a different file than where the server is created.
-In other words, it's useful for larger applications.
+Note that you don't necessarily need to create a custom router.
+You only need to create your own router if you prefer the chaining syntax for defining routes and you want to export the routes from a file that doesn't have access to the server.
+In other words, a custom router is useful for larger applications.

 ```js
 const server = pogo.server();